-If your child is late to school, they will need to sign-in via our electronic signing-in system at our main reception in Carlisle Gardens.
+If your child is late to school, they will need to sign-in at our main reception in Carlisle Gardens.
 This applies for both Infants and Junior children.
 All children should be in school by 8.50am.

 Pupils arriving after the register has closed will be marked in the register as having an unauthorised absence.
 The register closes at 9.00am.